ansible/awx/docs/capacity.md

     4 * 4 == 16

 The value `fork_per_cpu` can be controlled by setting the AWX settings value (or environment variable) `SYSTEM_TASK_FORKS_CPU`, which defaults to `4`.

+The value "cpus" can be controlled by configuring the SYSTEM_TASK_ABS_CPU settings.

+The configurations can be specified in settings in awx-config-maps of AWX deployment or be set as environment variable in the AWX deployment of AWX Kubernetes version.

 ### Job Impacts Relative To Capacity